brianp/muxed/README.md

 ```

 This will create a new tmux session with three windows named *editor*,
 *processes* and *logs*.
-By default your view will be on the last window opened,
+By default your view will be on the first window opened,
-which in this case is *logs*.
-The first window will have two panes split
+on the top-most pane, which in this case is *logs*.
+The first window will have
-vertically, the left will have the editor *vi* running and the right will have a
+two panes split vertically, the left will have the editor *vi* running and the
-shell listing of your current working directory.
+right will have a shell listing of your current working directory.

 A one liner for creating the above config:
 ```bash